SansGuidon/bookmarks/README.md

 * [Ahmed Elsabbahy](https://medium.com/@aelsabbahy/tutorial-how-to-test-your-docker-image-in-half-a-second-bbd13e06a4a9) - Tutorial: How to test your docker image in half a second
 * [Stack Exchange](https://devops.stackexchange.com/a/706/3072) - How to test provisioning and configuration in Ansible setup?
 * [Pedro Artino](https://velenux.wordpress.com/2016/11/20/test-driven-infrastructure-with-goss/) - Test Driven Infrastructure with Goss
+* [drone](https://github.com/drone/drone) - Drone is a Continuous Delivery platform built on Docker, written in Go

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog